microsoft/onnxruntime-genai/documents/Runtime_option.md

 ## Set Terminate

 Set Terminate is a runtime option to terminate the current session or continue/restart an already terminated session.
+The current session will crash when the terminate option is enabled and the user will need to handle that scenario, examples/c/src/phi3_terminate.cpp contains an example for this.

 There are two valid ways to call Set Terminate.

-To enable terminate, the valid pair is: ("set_terminate", "1")
+To enable terminate, the valid pair is: ("terminate_session", "1")

-To disable terminate, the valid pair is: ("set_terminate", "0")
+To disable terminate, the valid pair is: ("terminate_session", "0")

-Key: "set_terminate"
+Key: "terminate_session"

 Accepted values: ("0", "1")